Pseudo-isotopies and diffeomorphisms of 4-manifolds: The Wh1(pi1(X);Z2xpi2(X) invariant Theta

 Noting that just before the deaths $A_i\cap B_j$ consists of $\delta_{i,j}$ points, we can repeat this argument running the homotopy backwards to obtain another set of dual spheres.
-Doing so we obtain (likely different) dual spheres $A_1^*,\ldots,A_n^*, B_1^*,\ldots B_n^*$ in the middle-middle level which are disjoint from the $W$-disks but not the $U$-disks.
-When we wish to emphasise the difference we will refer to the dual spheres disjoint from the $U$-disks as the \emph{initial dual spheres}, and as the dual spheres disjoint from the $W$-disks as the \emph{terminal dual spheres}.
+Doing so we obtain (likely different) dual spheres $A_1^*,\ldots,A_n^*, B_1^*,\ldots B_n^*$ in the middle-middle level which are disjoint from the $W$-discs but not the $U$-discs.
+When we wish to emphasise the difference we will refer to the dual spheres disjoint from the $U$-discs as the \emph{initial dual spheres}, and as the dual spheres disjoint from the $W$-discs as the \emph{terminal dual spheres}.